Andrea A. DISESSA

 diSessa was twice a Fellow at the Center for Advanced Study in the Behavioral Sciences in 1997-98, 2007-08.
 He is a Fellow of the American Educational Research Association.
 He wrote the books Changing Minds: Computers, Learning and Literacy (2000); and Turtle Geometry: The Computer as a Medium for Exploring Mathematics (with H. Abelson, 1981); and edited the volumes Knowledge and Interaction: A synthetic agenda for the learning sciences (with M. Levin and N.J.S.
-Brown, in press 2015) and Computers and Exploratory Learning (with C. Hoyles, R. Noss, and L. Edwards, 1995).
+Brown, 2016), and Computers and Exploratory Learning (with C. Hoyles, R. Noss, and L. Edwards, 1995).
 He has written numerous articles, including "Toward an Epistemology of Physics," in Cognition and Instruction (1993); "Local Sciences: Viewing the Design of Human-Computer Systems as Cognitive Science," in Designing Interaction: Psychology at the Human-Computer Interface (1991); "What Do 'Just Plain Folk' Know about Physics," in The Handbook of Education and Human Development: New Models of Learning, Teaching and Schooling (1996); and The construction of causal schemes: Learning mechanisms at the knowledge level, Cognitive Science (2014).